PantelisAndrianakis/Breezy/README.md

 ### Features List
 - **Multiple Source Files**: Supports complex projects with multiple source files.
 - **Main Method Handling**: Visually friendly main method that does not intimidates beginners.
-- **Command-line Arguments**: Handles main method arguments for command-line parsing.
+- **Command-line Arguments**: Handling command-line arguments in the main method for easier input processing.
-- **Console Input/Output**: Provides simplified methods for console read and write.
+- **Console Input/Output**: Reading and writing to the console with simplified methods for user interaction.
-- **String Type Translation**: Converts string declarations into std::string, providing ease.
+- **String Type Translation**: Automatically converts string declarations into std::string for easier use.
-- **String toString() Method**: Supported numeric and object types, will be replaced by std::to_string().
+- **String toString() Method**: Supports conversion of numeric and object types, replacing with std::to_string().
+- **String split Method**: Separate a string into a list of substrings based on a given delimiter.
-- **File Operations**: Provides methods for reading, writing and deleting files.
+- **File Operations**: Provides a range of methods for reading, writing, appending and deleting files.
-- **Collections**: Support for collections like List and Map.
+- **Collections**: Support for collections such as List and Map, mapped to std::vector and std::unordered_map.
-- **Enhanced For Loop**: Support for easy to write enhanced for loops.
+- **Enhanced For Loop**: Simple and intuitive enhanced for loops for more readable and concise iterations.